 3. The Elegant Experience | Brooklyn Winery | Williamsburg, NY

 Don’t settle for Yellow Tail at a random party and discover Brooklyn’s first wine-making center instead.
-Put on your best old timey cocktail attire and head to a night of magical elegance where for $150, you’ll explore a Casablanca themed venue, eat lavish anti pasto, and dance the night away.
+Put on your best ethereal cocktail attire and head to a night of twinkling elegance where for $150, you’ll explore a celestial themed venue, eat lavish anti pasto, and dance the night away.

 Directions: Take the L Train to the Bedford Ave. stop (First stop in Brooklyn).
 Exit on either Bedford or Driggs and walk north to North 8th St. Walk east on North 8th St. and it is on the north side of the street at 213 North 8th St. The trip takes less than 10 minutes from Union Square.